Metro Business Association By-Laws

-2.09 Every member in each professional classification shall have one vote and no more.
+3.10 Every member in each business classification shall have one vote and no more.
 Members may vote by being present at the meeting, have a proxy present to vote on his or her behalf or forward his or her vote via email or facsimile.

 Cessation or Resignation of Membership

-2.09 The Society may require the resignation of any Business Member who has, without reasonable excuse:
+3.11 The Society may require the resignation of any Member who has, without reasonable excuse:

-(a) Fails to comply with the Society’s policies and by-laws;
+- Fails to comply with the Society’s policies or by-laws;

-(b) Ceases to be actively engaged in the business or profession that such member represents;
+- Ceases to be actively engaged in the business classification that such member represents;

 Admission of New Members

-2.12 Any current member in good standing may nominate a candidate for membership in the Society for a professional or business category that is vacant.
+3.13 Any current member in good standing may nominate a candidate for membership in the Society for a business classification that is vacant.
 The name, business classification and contact information of the candidate shall be forwarded to the Membership Committee for review.
 The assessment process shall include:

-(b) Following satisfactory reference checks, the name of the candidate together with category shall be presented to the membership and placed before the membership as a reading for one meeting and sent in email format for its approval.
+- Following satisfactory reference checks, the name of the candidate together with the business classification shall be presented to the membership and placed before the membership as a reading for one meeting and sent in email format for its approval.
 If no objection is received by the following meeting, the candidate shall be admitted.
-Any member of the Society shall have the right to object to the admission of any candidate either by giving notice of such objection in writing or verbal, to either the Membership Committee or by making such objection known at a regularly scheduled meeting as set out herein, and in the event that such an objection is made the candidate shall not be admitted to membership unless and until the objection is resolved or removed.
-No reason for an objection need be given.
+Any member of the Society shall have the right to object to the admission of any candidate either by giving notice of such objection in writing or verbal, to either the Membership Committee, or the President or by making such objection known at a regularly scheduled meeting as set out herein, and in the event that such an objection is made the candidate shall not be admitted to membership unless and until the objection is resolved or removed.

 (a) Agree to comply with the Society’s policies and by-laws;